 Photo courtesy of Celebration in the Oaks at New Orleans City Park on Facebook

-At almost 370,000 residents, New Orleans is a relatively small city — but millions of tourists who visit each year mean The Big Easy boasts the amenities, dining and cultural scene of a bustling metropolis.
+At a little over 352,000 residents, New Orleans is a relatively small city, but millions of tourists who visit each year mean The Big Easy boasts the amenities, dining and cultural scene of a bustling metropolis.

 The result?
 During the high tourist season (which runs from October through May), there are more events during any given week than any one person could attend.